AlessandroRinaudo/elastic-search-project/README.md

 docker-compose  up --build
 ```

+## Env var
+If you want to set the project in prod mode you can switch the environment variable on True in docker-compose.yml.
+Env path : `services.api.environment.PRODENV`

 ## Usage
 To use this program, once the installation is done via Docker you have two solutions :